-2. Switch to Wet Food
+2. Switch to Moisture-Rich Food

 Most cats switch to wet food readily, as it smells and tastes better than dry food.
 However, some cats may be a bit picky if they’ve never had it.
 Either way, you should switch to the new food slowly, as suddenly switching can lead to digestive problems, which is the last thing you want when your cat is already having issues.

-Even if you don’t wholly switch your cat to wet food right away, even the little bit of added moisture can go a long way.
+Even if you don’t wholly switch your cat to wet food right away, even a little bit of added moisture can go a long way.
 It may jump-start your cat’s thirst, which can encourage them to drink extra.

 If your cat already eats wet food, you can increase their liquid intake by adding broth or water to their food.
-You can also choose a wet food containing more moisture, as one with added gravy or broth.
-However, if you’re already feeding your cat wet food, it is not likely that they are dehydrated, to begin with.
+You can also choose a wet food containing more moisture, such as one with added gravy or broth.
+However, if you’re already feeding your cat wet food, it is not likely that they are dehydrated to begin with.

 3. Change Their Diet